Making Art that Moves

 OUR MISSION

-We are committed to cultivating a pipeline of diverse filmmakers as transformative leaders, fostering excellence in story and artistry in all aspects of filmmaking, employing the Black experience and history as a profound root
+We are committed to cultivating a pipeline of diverse filmmakers as transformative leaders, cultivating excellence in story and artistry in all aspects of filmmaking, and employing the Black experience and history as a profound root and resource for the cinematic arts.

-We create unparalleled global learning experiences, enabling students to interact with and learn from world cultures while fostering industry relationships worldwide.
-Our graduates will be positioned for leadership roles and meaningful careers, bringing new perspectives
+We create global learning experiences that enable students to engage with world cultures and build meaningful industry relationships worldwide.
+Our graduates are positioned for leadership roles and impactful careers, bringing new perspectives to the art and business of global cinema and contributing to a more equitable and inclusive film industry.

 "We must learn from the past to